adambraimbridge/smartlogic-notifier/README.md

-        --smartlogicBaseURL=""                          Base URL for the Smartlogic instance ($SMARTLOGIC_BASE_URL) --smartlogicModel=""                            Smartlogic model to read from ($SMARTLOGIC_MODEL) --smartlogicAPIKey=""                           Smartlogic model to read from ($SMARTLOGIC_API_KEY) --port="8080"                                   Port to listen on ($APP_PORT)
+        --smartlogicBaseURL=""                          Base URL for the Smartlogic instance ($SMARTLOGIC_BASE_URL) --smartlogicModel=""                            Smartlogic model to read from ($SMARTLOGIC_MODEL) --smartlogicAPIKey=""                           Smartlogic model to read from ($SMARTLOGIC_API_KEY) --smartlogicHealthcheckConcept=""               Concept uuid existing in the Smartlogic model to be used for healthcheck ($SMARTLOGIC_HEALTHCHECK_CONCEPT)
+        --port="8080"                                   Port to listen on ($APP_PORT)
         --logLevel="info"                               Level of logging to be shown ($LOG_LEVEL) --healthcheckSuccessCacheTime="1m"              How long to cache a successful Smartlogic response for ($HEALTHCHECK_SUCCESS_CACHE_TIME)